Voting Rules for Accurate Democracy Legislative Systems. Fair-share Projects. Funding FS Notes.

 "As a private individual, I want a car that goes 130 miles per hour.
 As a citizen, I want a speed limit for lower pollution and safer streets."
 Ben Barber, Rutgers University

-The value a person places on public goods depends on his sensitivity to the pleasures of tangibles such as clean, safe streets and intangibles such as co-operative, friendly neighbors.
-It also depends on his private resources, such as a private car to serve in place of an efficient public transit system.
+The value a person places on public goods depends on his sensitivity to the pleasures of tangibles such as clean air or safe streets and intangibles such as co-operative, friendly neighbors.
+It also depends on his private resources, such as a private car to serve in place of a clean public transit.

 Fair Shares Balance and Limit Group Power.